beginning of content

 First degree tears are small and skin-deep and can often heal without stitches.

 Second degree tears are deeper and affect the muscles of the perineum.
 Stitches are usually recommended.
-Although occasionally a small second-degree tear can heal well without suturing.
+Although sometimes a small second-degree tear can heal well without stitches.

 Types of perineal tears and how they are treated.